 Now, suppose you have a badge that lets you pass through security checks at the restricted areas.
 As there’s no name on it, you can use it yourself, as well as hand it over to your colleague and ask them to do your job as a favor.

-This is how privileged user management or PUM works.
+This is how privileged user monitoring or PUM (sometimes also called privileged user management) works.

 It involves managing a system’s existing accounts, such as administrator, root, and other administrative service accounts.
 As these accounts are built into the application or system, they cannot be removed and are limited in number.